Avenue3-dev/minimal-api-validation/README.md

     .Validate<TestRecord>();
 ```

-### Validation Attributes
+## Validation Attributes

-You can use any `ValidationAttribute` to validate headers, query parameters.
-This means you can use any of the built-in attributes or create your own custom attributes:
+You can use any `ValidationAttribute` to validate headers, query parameters, or body parameter (with the correct configuration).
+This means you can use any of the built-in attributes or create your own custom attributes, for example:

 ```csharp
 [AttributeUsage(AttributeTargets.Parameter | AttributeTargets.Property)]